abgeiger/react-todo/README.md

 # React Todo List

-I buit this todo list to brush up on React.
-I followed the YouTube video "React JS Crash Course" by Traversy Media (https://www.youtube.com/watch?v=sBws8MSXN7A).
+I built this todo list to brush up on React.

 ## Built With